logician22/energy-talking-points/src/pages/documents/the-energy-freedom-plan-112-specific-actions-the-new-admin-can-take-to-unleash-american-energy.md

   to unleash American energy.
 Here are the results.
 featuredimage: /img/city-skyline-during-night-time.jpg
 ---
-I've spent the last 18 months compiling the highest-leverage ways to unleash American energy.
-Here are the results.

 _Originally Published: January 19, 2025_

 _I've spent the last 18 months talking to the some of the smartest energy researchers, lawyers, policymakers, and business leaders about the highest-leverage ways to unleash American energy._